FAQs

 Regular, focused, and enjoyable home practice is key to progress.
 There is no recommended time, rather your child should be enjoying their practice and be able to concentrate on the tasks at hand.
 Young beginners may start with 2 minutes, but 5 times a day, gradually increasing with ability and attention span.
 Consistency is more important than length, so we even have special practice charts sometimes to help motivate the children to keep at it when the motivation wanes.
 A favourite way to talk to your child about practice is, no you don’t have to practice everyday, Dr Suzuki said, “you only need to practice on the days you eat” 😘

 Yes.
 In the Suzuki Method, the parent plays a vital role as an active partner in the learning process — often referred to as the “home teacher.”
 Parents are expected to attend all lessons, take notes, and support daily practice at home.
 This involvement is key to your child’s success.
 At home, you become their cheerleader, motivator, and guide.
-While this role can be both rewarding and challenging, it is also a rare and precious opportunity: few experiences allow us, as parents, to spend focused, meaningful time working side by side with our children every day from such a young age.
-And when the time finally comes to ask your child if they’re ready to attend lessons on their own, the answer is often something like, “Sure… but they can still come if they want.”
-Which, in teenager-speak, is usually their way of saying — yes, I still want them there.

 No prior musical background is necessary.
 Teachers will guide parents step by step.
 What’s most important is a willingness to learn and be involved.
 Many parents enjoy gaining new insights into music and education alongside their child.
 Suddenly you will also know a lot about the piano too!

-The Suzuki Method is built on the belief that “Every child can learn” when nurtured in a positive, consistent environment.
-With its emphasis on listening, repetition, parental involvement, and character development, it offers a holistic and child-centred approach to music education.
 Character before Ability is my favourite quote from Dr Suzuki, and in the end playing the piano becomes the “side effect” of suzuki lessons.
 Suzuki Students are fortunate to enjoy loving and caring environments in lessons and at home allowing them all become really wonderful people and upstanding citizens in our communities.
 It provides hope that just as in Dr Suzuki’s vision- maybe it is Music that will save the world.